Kit Harington Reveals That He Cried In Front Of A Fan After His Last ‘Game Of Thrones’ Scene

-Kit Harington has played Jon Snow for 8 seasons of Game Of Thrones and it looks like he’s having some trouble saying goodbye to the character.
+Kit Harington has played Jon Snow for eight seasons of Game Of Thrones and it looks like he’s having some trouble saying goodbye to the character.
 During an interview on The Graham Norton Show, the actor revealed that he wept after he left the GOT set for the last time.
 Harington said that he had mentally prepared himself to say that “used to play” Jon Snow if a fan asked him about it.
 But when it actually happened, Harington struggled to get the words out.

 “When I left the set for the final time, I was very emotional, and when a girl came up to me and asked the inevitable question, I broke down and cried, ‘I used to be!’ he said.
 “She backed off pretty quickly!”